 Termites are known to have a musty smell of mold and mildew.
 This smell comes directly from their bodies as a result of living underground or in damp wood.
 The smells of their environment rub off on them.
 So if you smell what seems like damp leaves or water damage in your home, it just may be an infestation of termites.

 Bed Bugs release alarm pheromones when disturbed, which can smell different to each person, but it’s often described as a mix of musty or sweet.
 The most commonly reported smells are either coriander, spoiled berries, almonds, marzipan, or a strong acidic scent.
 It won’t be until an infestation is quite large that you can start to smell them.

 Removing the Problem to Get Rid of Pest Infestation Smells

-Pest smells are indicative of severe infestations.
+Pest smells are indicative of severe infestations and may require professional help.
 In this situation, a common cliche rings true: one mouse or cockroach sighting indicates the presence of many others.
 Similarly: the moment an odor is strong enough to make you take notice, the infestation is severe enough to warrant a swift response.
 If you at all suspect that your home smells due to rodents or insects, it’s imperative that you take action as soon as possible.

-Once you’ve made your home ant, cockroach, or mouse-proof, it’s time to get rid of the foul odors that have taken over.
+Once you’ve made your home ant, cockroach, or mouse-proof, removed food sources, sealed all entry points, and found a good pest repellent to use, it’s time to get rid of the smells that have taken over.
 Air fresheners and deodorizers can temporarily mask these smells, but a full-scale cleaning and disinfectant initiative will ultimately prove most effective.
 When in doubt, also consider using baking soda — it’s excellent for absorbing unpleasant smells.